-The Handbook must include details of assessment strategies and rationale for these; Assessment Board arrangements; details of penalties for late submission of coursework; and approaches to preventing academic misconduct and plagiarism.
-The number of attempts that students have at all assessments within the programme must be clearly articulated and the arrangements for transfer to any fallback award or exit award must also be clearly explained.
+The Handbook must include details of assessment strategies used in the programme and rationale for these; Assessment Board arrangements; details of penalties for late submission of coursework; and approaches to preventing academic misconduct and plagiarism.
+There should be clear information provided to students on the institutional policies and guidance on the use of generative AI (e.g. ChatGPT) in modules and assessments.
+It must be clear to students what is permitted and considered appropriate use of AI in formative work and what is not permitted in summative assessments.
+Any penalties associated with inappropriate use of AI must also be clearly stated.
+The number of attempts that students have at all assessments within the programme must be clearly articulated, information on condonement and compensation of credits and the arrangements for transfer to any fallback award or exit award must also be clearly explained.